dsccommunity/iSCSIDsc/README.md

 ## Known Issues

+- ISNS support is deprecated on Windows Server 2022, this resource will not currently work on that OS.
 - Integration Tests on the iSCSIInitiator resource are currently disabled because it requires **iSCSI Initiator Loopback**, but this isn't documented anywhere so could not be made to work.